CookieUzen/Arch-Installation/manual/Installation/README.md

 ### Fast
 Linux also have a strong focus on efficiency.
 Programs are designed to be modular, work together and as light as possible.
 - lightweight
-- you chose how much power
-- improved battery
+- improves battery
-- old hardware
+- support for old hardware (due to little processing power needed)

 ### Support
-- many help
+- Lots of Help Online (From many active forums members)
-- well documented
+- well documented (great wikis online if you are willing to read them)

 ### Stability
-- safe
+- safe (less virus)
-- drivers
-- windows update/random shutdown
-- mac heat issues
+- less breakdowns versus other Operating Systems.

 ### Easy Management
-- Program Installation
-- Cluster of files VS organized folders
+- Package Managers (allows for easy installation)
 - backup (secure)
-- dotfiles
+- dotfiles (allow for easy set up and advance setting tweaking)

 ### Personal
-- Own WM/DE
-- Own configuration
+- Own configuration (high amounts of reconfigurability)
-- Unixporn

 ## Special Note
 **Learning Linux is not a one day task:** you will not be able to do everything in a day.
 To fully understand and use Linux, a lot of time is needed to be invested into learning and research.
 However, *the benefits outweighs the time spent*.
 Refer to the previous section (*Why Use Linux*) or reference.